 In this lesson we look at the beautiful, ancient Samai rhythm; an unusual rhythm from Ottoman times which has 10 counts!
 We discover its particular challenges and learn five lovely combinations which we then dance through to the beautiful Persian song, Lamma Bada

-In lessons eighteen and nineteen we are using the strength we’ve been building up over the weeks to develop control, flow and connection.
+In the next few lessons we will be using the strength we’ve been building up over the weeks to develop control, flow and connection.
 In this first lesson we focus on technique for soutenu turns and then learn a strong and sustained combination to the Wahda Kebira rhythm.